ricardoquesada/bluepad32/docs/plat_nina.md

 NINA modules are co-processors, usually used only to bring WiFi or BLE to the main processor.

-In order to have gamepad support, the original NINA firmware must be replaced with Bluepad32 firmware.
-This is a simple step that needs to be done just once, and can be "undone" at any time.
+To have gamepad support, the original NINA firmware must be replaced with Bluepad32 firmware.
+This is a simple step that needs to be done just once and can be "undone" at any time.

 ![how-does-it-work](images/bluepad32-nina-how-does-it-work.png)